Close Alert Banner

 Stratford Pride Network

 The City stands with individuals, groups, and organizations who are actively working to support our 2SLGBTQIA+ community.
-We condemn all forms of biphobia, homophobia, transphobia, and other forms of oppression toward the 2SLGBTQIA+ community.
+We condemn biphobia, homophobia, transphobia, and other forms of prejudice and injustice toward the 2SLGBTQIA+ community.

 The acronym 2SLGBTQIA+ stands for Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Asexual, and additional sexual orientations, and gender identities.